Underground Power Cable Installation

 system.

-on his idea; now today we are getting hi-tech cable manufacturing facilities,
+with his idea; now today we are getting hi-tech cable manufacturing facilities,

 salute Mr. Ronalds’s dreams!